 There is also the option to enrol in one of our public programs in Hobart and Melbourne.
 Get on the mailing list for these by adding your details below.

-You will receive our monthly Leadership Digest and notifications of our relevant programs and services.
+You will receive our monthly newsletter - Shaping Change: Inspire - and notifications of our relevant programs and services.
 You can unsubscribe at any time.